palemoons/BMS-backend/README.md

 # Introduction
 Backend of my project in **Principles of Database Systems**.
 This part is done with `ExpressJS` and `mysql server`.
+:warning: The comments in this project is done in Chinese(So why do I write down the README in English?)

 # Usage
 1. Install
 ```